luna-ortus-cor/Geopolitical-Distance-and-Global-Trade/README.md

 - `Backend/data/trade_to_gdp_ratio_clean.csv`: Trade to GDP ratio data
 - `Backend/code/geopoliticalmeasure.ipynb`: Code for constructing our geopolitical distance
 - `Backend/code/[clean]XXX.ipynb`: Codes for cleaning our data
-- `Backend/code/[clean]generalcleaning.ipynb: Code for joining all of our datasets together
 ---

 ## Running Our Dashboard Locally